micosnceon/SUT-PUB-ARCHCOMMS/notes/root.General Folio Comments.md

 1. **Imprint page** example (Inside Class Onedrive)
 2. **How many pages?**  Quality pages over quantity pages, but don't be afraid to have blank pages for visual rest.
 Looking for consistency more pages gives more chances for inconsistency.
 3. **Why do we have to upload on Issu?** So that you start becoming aware of your public image.
-4. **Issu page limit 50 page.** If you need more pages feel free to upload in two parts on an abridged version.
+4. **Issu page limit 50 page.** If you need more pages feel free to upload in two parts or an abridged version.

 -------

 ### LEVEL OF DETAIL